Visas and immigration

 Some Tier 4 and Student visa holders will require a visa to visit the EU; take a look at Schengen visa guidance.

-This category has replaced the Tier 1 Graduate Entrepreneur visa.
-For Strathclyde students who have completed a degree programme at Strathclyde and wish to remain in the UK after their studies are complete to develop a business idea.
-See the Strathclyde Entrepreneurial Network (SEN) website for eligibility information.
+For Strathclyde students who have completed a degree programme at Strathclyde and wish to remain in the UK after their studies are complete to develop a new innovative, viable and scalable business idea.
+See the Stathclyde Inspire's Start-Up Visa website for eligibility information.
+To be eligible for this visa engagement with Strathclyde Inspire, the University's entrepreneurship programme, is required for at least 6 months.

 Exam board decisions may have an impact on a student's Tier 4 or Student visa and immigration status.
 Further information can be found in our guidance.